samuel-lucas6/Cryptography-Guidelines/README.md

 2. 512-bit keys: if you’re using a MAC like HMAC-SHA512 or keyed BLAKE2b-512, then you should use a 512-bit key.
 This helps with domain separation when deriving keys, and it’s recommended to always use a key size as large as the output length for HMAC (e.g. a 256-bit key for HMAC-SHA256).
 This ensures that the key size doesn't decrease the security provided by the MAC.

 #### Avoid (in order):
-1. Smaller than 128-bit keys: this won’t stand the test of time and in some cases can already be bruteforced.
+1. Smaller than 128-bit keys: this won’t stand the test of time and in [some cases](https://en.wikipedia.org/wiki/Data_Encryption_Standard#Brute-force_attack) can already be bruteforced.

 2. Symmetric encryption algorithms with large key sizes (e.g. [Threefish](https://en.wikipedia.org/wiki/Threefish)): anything over 256-bit is widely regarded as unnecessary.
 Furthermore, encryption algorithms supporting such key sizes are very unpopular in practice.
 Note that the situation is different for MACs, as explained in point 2 of the Use section above.

-3. 128-bit keys: **this is the minimum**, but please just use 256-bit keys because they provide a higher security margin for an insignificant cost.
+3. 128-bit keys: **this is the minimum**, but please just use 256-bit keys because they provide a higher security margin.
 The [argument](https://blog.1password.com/why-we-moved-to-256-bit-aes-keys/) that AES-128 is more secure than AES-256 due to certain attacks being more effective on AES-256 is incorrect because such attacks are **not** practical in the real world.
-You should ideally use ChaCha20 instead of AES anyway since it has a higher security margin and runs in constant time, avoiding timing attacks, as explained in the [Symmetric Encryption](#symmetric-encryption) Use section.
+You should ideally use ChaCha20 instead of AES anyway since it has a [higher security margin](https://eprint.iacr.org/2019/1492.pdf) and runs in [constant time](https://cr.yp.to/chacha/chacha-20080128.pdf), avoiding [timing attacks](https://cr.yp.to/antiforgery/cachetiming-20050414.pdf), as explained in the [Symmetric Encryption](#symmetric-encryption) Use section.

 ## Random Numbers
 #### Use (in order):
-1. The **cryptographically secure** pseudorandom number generator (CSPRNG) in your programming language or cryptographic library: these should use the operating system’s CSPRNG.
-For example, [RNGCryptoServiceProvider](https://docs.microsoft.com/en-us/dotnet/api/system.security.cryptography.rngcryptoserviceprovider?view=net-5.0) in C#.
+1. The **cryptographically secure** pseudorandom number generator ([CSPRNG](https://en.wikipedia.org/wiki/Cryptographically-secure_pseudorandom_number_generator)) in your programming language or cryptographic library: these should use the CSPRNG in your operating system.
+For example, [RandomNumberGenerator()](https://docs.microsoft.com/en-us/dotnet/api/system.security.cryptography.randomnumbergenerator?view=net-5.0) in C# and [SecureRandom()](https://docs.oracle.com/javase/8/docs/api/java/security/SecureRandom.html) in Java.

 2. [Fast key erasure](https://blog.cr.yp.to/20170723-random.html) **on embedded systems**: this should be **a last resort** because it’s hard to erase keys properly. **A lot can go wrong if you don’t know what you’re doing**.
-[Here's](https://github.com/WebAssembly/wasi-libc/blob/main/libc-top-half/sources/arc4random.c) an example ChaCha20 RNG implementation.
+Ideally, allow a library like [LibHydrogen](https://github.com/jedisct1/libhydrogen) to handle random number generation on embedded devices for you.
+However, if you must implement this yourself, [here](https://github.com/WebAssembly/wasi-libc/blob/main/libc-top-half/sources/arc4random.c) is an example ChaCha20 RNG implementation.

 #### Avoid (not in order because they’re both bad):
 1. A **non-cryptographically secure** pseudorandom number generator: for example, [Math.random()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random) in JavaScript, [Random.Next()](https://docs.microsoft.com/en-us/dotnet/api/system.random.next?view=net-5.0) in C#, [Random()](https://docs.oracle.com/javase/8/docs/api/java/util/Random.html) in Java, and so on. **These are not secure and should not be used for anything related to security**.

-2. A custom RNG: this is **likely** going to be **insecure** because it’s harder to do properly than you’d think. **Just trust the operating system’s CSPRNG**.
+2. A custom RNG: this is **likely** going to be **insecure** because it’s harder to do properly than you’d think. **Just trust the CSPRNG in your operating system**.

 ## Hashing
 #### Use (in order):